lsst-sqre/phalanx/docs/admin/installation.rst

    Be aware that this will invalidate any existing AppRole for that environment.

 #.
 Set the environment variables ``VAULT_ROLE_ID`` and ``VAULT_SECRET_ID`` to the Role ID and Secret ID printed out by that command.
+   Don't store these anywhere
+   If you repeat the installation from scratch, just generate new role and secret IDs.

 #.
 Ensure that your default Kubernetes cluster for :command:`kubectl` and :command:`helm` is set to point to the Kubernetes cluster into which you want to install the Phalanx environment.
    You can verify this with :command:`kubectl config current-context`.